DataGuys/CentralThreatIntelligence/README.md

 To integrate additional threat intelligence sources:

 1. Create a new Logic App using the provided templates as examples
-2. Follow the same pattern for:
+2. Follow the same pattern for authentication, data normalization, and Log Analytics ingestion
-   - Authentication
-   - Data normalization
-   - Log Analytics ingestion

 ### Extending Analytics